tangentsoft/pidp8i/doc/cc8-manual.md

 shorthand, even when the code would otherwise run on any PDP-8 in absence of OS/8.
-Where we use “`TTY:`”, for example, we’d be more precise to say instead “the console teleprinter, being the one that responds to IOT device code 3 for input and to device code 4 for output.”
+Where we use “`TTY:`”, for example, we’d be more precise to say instead “the console teleprinter, being the one that responds to [IOT device code][iot] 3 for input and to device code 4 for output.”
 We’d rather not write all of that for every stdio function below, so we use this shorthand.

 [cppr]:    https://en.cppreference.com/w/c
 [libcsrc]: /doc/trunk/src/cc8/os8/libc.c

-Functions which are either not yet completely documented or which have not yet checked for conformance to any particular standard are marked **DOCUMENTATION INCOMPLETE**.
+Functions which are either not yet completely documented or which we have not yet checked for conformance to any particular standard are marked **DOCUMENTATION INCOMPLETE**.

 ### <a id="atoi"></a>`atoi(s, outlen)`